genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/02_basics.md

 }
 ```

-If the type of the source row is different from the Field type, then it will be converted in the best effort.
+If the type of the source row is different from the field type, then it will be converted using best effort.

 ### Mapping function
-There are cases when the Field value is not directly mapped to the source row value.
+There are cases when the field value is not directly mapped to the source row value.
 For example:

 - Type conversion is complex
 - Data enrichment